Palmer Station Timeline

 Summer 1983-84

-Original portion of new carpenter shop completed; original shop space on ground floor of biolab converted to lab and dive locker space
+Original portion of new carpenter shop completed; original shop space on ground floor of biolab converted to lab and dive locker space.

-New (present type) fire alarm system installed
+New electronic type fire alarm system installed.

-Storage Jamesway replaced with new prefabricated structure (T-5)
+Storage Jamesway replaced with new prefabricated structure (T-5).

 Winter 1984